Interactions of Neutrino Wave Packets: Plane Wave Neutrinos Interacting in the Continuum

 implying

 and therefore

-We now have a similar interesting result in terms of the volume of the space of outgoing momentum $\phi(\mathbf{p}_\mathrm{tot})$, where $|\mathbf{p}_\mathrm{tot}|$ will be the scale for this volume independent of the renormalization of this integral, now keeping our result finite.
-As we show in Appendix~\ref{app:vol-mom}, the volume can indeed be renormalized and found to be $|\mathbf{p}_\mathrm{tot}|^3/24\pi^2$.
-Estimating the momentum volume $\phi\sim E^3$ with the energy scale $E$, we compute the time scale of this interaction to be $\mathcal{O}(1/G_FE^3)$.
-Intriguingly, this time scale is proportional to the estimate of Ref.~\cite{PhysRevD.110.123028} via the combination of a mean-field approximation $H\sim G_F\rho_\nu$ and a quasi-static equilibrium $\rho_\nu\sim E^3$; here, we have made neither of these approximations to arrive at the same estimate.
-In fact this result is quite general; when we consider more general initial conditions later, we will find this interaction to have the same timescale.
+We now have a similar interesting result in terms of the volume of the space of outgoing momentum $\phi(\mathbf{p}_\mathrm{tot})$, where $|\mathbf{p}_\mathrm{tot}|$ is the scale for this volume independent of the renormalization of this integral, now keeping our result finite. {Here, $\sqrt{2}G_F\phi$ plays the same dual role as did $G'M$ in the previous lattice calculation of both the phase for oscillations in momentum and the normalization of the Hamiltonian term of the evolution formula [c.f., Eq.~\eqref{eq:time-evo-lat}].} As we show in the Appendix, the volume can indeed be renormalized and found to be $|\mathbf{p}_\mathrm{tot}|^3/24\pi^2$.
+Estimating the momentum volume $\phi\sim E^3$ with the energy scale $E$, we compute the timescale of this interaction to be $\mathcal{O}(1/G_FE^3)$.
+Intriguingly, this timescale is proportional to the estimate of Ref.~\cite{PhysRevD.110.123028} via the combination of a mean-field approximation $H\sim G_F\rho_\nu$ and a quasistatic equilibrium $\rho_\nu\sim E^3$; here, we have made neither of these approximations to arrive at the same estimate.
+In fact this result is quite general; when we consider more general initial conditions later, we find this interaction to have the same timescale.

-If we return to the question of scattering in the CoM frame, we find from $\mathbf{p}_\mathrm{tot}\to\mathbf{0}$ that $\phi(\mathbf{p}_\mathrm{tot})\to0$ and therefore the evolution reduces to
+If we return to the question of scattering in the CoM frame, we find from $\mathbf{p}_\mathrm{tot}\to\mathbf{0}$ that $\phi(\mathbf{p}_\mathrm{tot})\to0$, and therefore, the evolution reduces to

-The above result may appear to be non-unitary, but carefully note that our renormalized Hamiltonian becomes nilpotent in the CoM, where $\phi\to0$ in Eq.~\eqref{eq:hmom-pow-state}.
-A more intuitive and complete analysis of this problem can be broached if we treat our problem more generally with wave packets as opposed to only plane waves, as we shall proceed in the following section.
+The above result may appear to be nonunitary, but carefully note that our renormalized Hamiltonian becomes nilpotent in the CoM, where $\phi\to0$ in Eq.~\eqref{eq:hmom-pow-state}.
+A more intuitive and complete analysis of this problem can be broached if we treat our problem more generally with wave packets as opposed to only plane waves, as we proceed in the following section. {Nevertheless, we have seen that a calculation starting from the continuum interaction agrees with and complements both the numerical and analytical treatments on the lattice from our previous section.
+In particular, we have reiterated how approximate plane wave neutrino states interact on a timescale $1/\sqrt{2}G_F\phi$, although questions about the strength of their interaction would entail further consideration of wave packet size. }